gebus93/samples-todo-list-app/README.md

 ## Constraints
 1. List name must have at least 3 characters and no more than 50.
-2. List can be empty but cannot have more than 25 entries
+2. List can be empty but cannot have more than 25 tasks.
-3. List entry name must have at least 3 characters and no more than 150.
+3. Task name must have at least 3 characters and no more than 150.
 4. User can create only 5 todo lists.